xendit/coding-exercises/Architecture/02. Idempotency/Readme.md

 2. Using an index

 In practice, using an index is safer because it is a database level guarantee there will not be any duplicate values with the set of keys you define in the index.

+### Web Servers

+Web servers also need idempotency for many reasons including:

+1. Caching
+2. Security
+3. Graceful retry

+Our steps will be:

+1. Implement `src/app.js` so that all tests in `tests/app.test.js` pass.
+2. Run `npm test` to ensure `test/app.test.js` pass and code coverage is at `100%`